chadyuu/dlh-gram/README.md

 - gram_hf_{train_ratio}_{epoch_id}.test_probs

-As an alation, we removed the attention mechanism:
+As an ablation, we removed the attention mechanism:

 ```
 $ python run_10times_no_attention.py